 - DO NOT print the PowerPoint slide to a PDF or use Save As to create a PDF.

 - If you do not see the option to do File > Export, your version of PowerPoint is out of date.
 Follow the instructions HERE to update your version of Office.

 - ALTERNATIVE OPTIONS: If you are unable to upgrade your version of PowerPoint, you can use a free, online file-converter such a Covert.io or Zamzar; however, you should thoroughly review the created PDF before submitting an order to us.
 This is particularly true if you are using an online conversion service with a MacOS source file.
 As with any submitted file for printing through us, you are responsible for any error contained within your PDF.

 - IMPORTANT STEP: Once your PDF has been created, open it and verify the page sizing matches your PowerPoint’s slide dimensions.
 In Adobe Acrobat Reader click File > Properties (Document Properties) > Description tab.
 Within the Advanced Information section, you’ll find Page Size.

-All files submitted to the Knight ADRC are considered “print-ready.”
+All files submitted to the Knight ADRC are to be considered “print-ready.”
 This means that we assume you have read all of the information provided regarding poster printing on this website; have properly proofed your file and that you understand how to determine what your poster will look like when printed by using a program’s zoom/magnification function, and understand that we will not edit the contents of your submitted file in any way before printing.
 We will print exactly what you provide at the sizing you select on the order form.